-Mr. Sherertz serves as both Chief Executive Officer and Chairman of the Board of Directors, and has for many years.
-The Board of Directors believes that this leadership structure has been effective for the Company and serves the best interests of the Company and its stockholders.
-The Board also has not felt the need to create the position of Lead Director at the present time.
-Currently, all of our directors other than Mr. Sherertz, including each member of the Board's audit, nominating and compensation committees, are independent directors under the Nasdaq listing rules.
+Each of our directors other than Mr. Elich, including each member of the Board's audit, nominating and compensation committees, is an independent director under the Nasdaq listing rules.
 The Audit Committee considers issues of importance to the Company when an independent perspective is appropriate.
-The outside directors also meet from time to time in executive session without the Chairman and Chief Executive Officer or other management being present.
-Accordingly, the Board has determined that this leadership structure is appropriate in light of the small size of our company and corresponding size of our Board of Directors, the complexity of our business, and the skills, experience, and significant ownership interest of our Chief Executive Officer.
+The outside directors also meet from time to time in executive session without the President and Chief Executive Officer or other management being present.